bhisma-adhikari/algorithms/README.md

-This repository contains implementations of various Data Structures and Algorithms (DSAL) in java.
+This repository contains implementations of various algorithms in java.